rhjensen79/robert-jensen.dk/content/posts/2021-hello-buildpacks-goodbye-dockerfiles/index.md

 And open http://localhost:80 to see the app
 ![Harbor](images/app.png)

-Note that the version, needs to be correct, as well as your registry, for this to work.
+Note that the version, needs to be correct, as well as your registry url, for this to work.
 The above example, only works for the specific version, that might not be available, when you read this.

 This concludes my quick getting started guide.
 Thanks for reading this far.